Almeida-F/Real-Time-Groups-Maker/README.md

 - Groups are saved to user's (teacher's) sheet.

 ## 🚀 Installation
-1. Create a stand-alone appsc script file and get all the code in there.
+1. Create a stand-alone apps script file and get all the provided code in there.
+2. Enter your developer key and cloud project number.
-2. Deploy the web app, accepting all permissions
+3. Deploy the web app, accepting all permissions
-3. Share / use the web app URL.
+4. Share / use the web app URL.
-4. Create your own copy of the template
+5. Create your own copy of the template
-5. Make your groups!
+6. Make your groups!